Tehachapi Resource Conservation District – Established 1947

 The TRCD works with many different agencies to implement projects or educate residents of the District.
 Examples of past partnerships include association with the Tehachapi-Cummings County Water District for the construction of the aforementioned flood control project and the Antelope Run Project; the Desert Mountain Resource Conservation and Development District for the recent erosion control guide, the Kern Weed Management Area on various weed management projects, and the Natural Resource Conservation Service via an MOU between the TRCD and the NRCS for the NRCS to provide technical assistance to the TRCD and landowners within the District.
 Other past and potential future partners include the City of Tehachapi, Bear Valley Community Service District, Golden Hills Community Service District, and the Stallion Springs Community Service District.

-Other Accomplishments of the TRCD in the recent years:
+Other Accomplishments of the TRCD:

 - Provide partnership office space to the Natural Resource Conservation Service division of USDA which has supported ranchers and other agricultural operations within our district.